opencosmos/qb01-beacon-decoder/README.md

 ## Usage

-The program is a self-compiling polyglot, so to use it just:

-	bash decode.c example.kss
+To compile:

+	make

+To run:

+	[environment] ./decode infile.kss

 To prevent warnings/errors from messing up the output, redirect stderr:

-	bash decode.c example.kss 2>/dev/null
+	csv=y ./decode example.kss 2>/dev/null

-It is currently designed to read binary KISS files (which include AX.25 framing) and extract beacons from them.
+It is currently designed to read binary KISS files (which include AX.25 framing) and extract beacons from them, and raw files in the structure used by the satellite.
 It may be useful to alter it to read ASCII KISS and other formats also.

 Data in other formats may possibly be converted to binary KISS AX.25 via some of the perl scripts in `data/`.